decentralized-identity/credential-manifest/spec/spec.md

 #### Embed Locations

-The following are the locations at which the _Crdential Application_ object ****MUST**** be embedded for known target formats.
+The following are the locations at which the _Credential Application_ object ****MUST**** be embedded for known target formats.
 For any location besides the top level of the embed target, the location is described in JSONPath syntax.

 Target     | Location
 ---------- | --------